 Old Rugbeians and staff invited to dine with the lodge, October 23rd 2017

-The lodge looks forward to receiving a number of guests for an excellent dinner at the Oxford & Cambridge Club, Pall Mall.
-Those interested in attending should make contact via this page.
+The lodge enjoyed receiving a number of guests for an excellent dinner at the Oxford & Cambridge Club, Pall Mall.
+We were delighted by the interest shown in freemasonry by our visitors.

 Dinner with Headmaster, June 2016